 October 12, 2020

-[The COVID-19 Symptom Survey is a partnership between The University of Maryland, Carnegie Mellon University, and Facebook Data for Good.
+[The Global COVID-19 Trends and Impact Survey is a partnership between The University of Maryland, Carnegie Mellon University, and Facebook Data for Good.
 Data represented in the map are from the international version of the survey and do not include data from the United States.
 The prevalence of mask usage is defined as the weighted proportion of respondents who indicated that they wore a mask all of the time or most of the time when in public.]

 Over the past several months, the use of a face covering or mask has been highlighted as one of the most crucial and cost-effective mitigation measures to slow the transmission of COVID-19.
 In addition to the recommendations and mandates for mask usage from various government and public health officials, an increasing number of scientific studies have demonstrated the effectiveness of masks and universal masking in preventing COVID-19 transmission.(1, 2) Yet, compared to the growing list of efforts that support the widespread usage of masks, our understanding on the global adoption of mask-wearing behavior has been relatively inadequate due to the limitations of past studies which include small sample size and limited temporal and spatial coverage.